APPROVED: May 8, 2000

 To promote and support programs designed to strengthen management and leadership skills of community college employees at all levels.

-The system president and college presidents shall promulgate procedures needed to implement this policy.
+The Chancellor shall promulgate procedures necessary to implement this policy.